Ameriprise® financial statements FAQ

 Starting in November 2016, all clients will receive the new format of the financial statement.
 We are not able to honor requests to retain the previous format.

 Ameriprise annual statement

-The Ameriprise annual financial statement is an online-only resource that provides a consolidated look at your Ameriprise financial portfolio for the calendar year.
+The annual financial statement is an online-only resource that provides a holistic look at your Ameriprise financial portfolio for the entire calendar year.

-Your Ameriprise annual financial statements for the past six years are available now through the secure site on ameriprise.com.
-Your 2015 annual statement will be available in January, 2016.
+Your annual financial statements for the past six years are available at the secure site on ameriprise.com.
+Your 2016 annual statement will be available in January 2017.

-Your Ameriprise annual financial statement can be used for a variety of purposes:
+You can use your Ameriprise annual financial statement for a variety of purposes: